DeanVanT/CS676/Project 1/README.md

-# URL Credibility Checker Chatbot
+# URL Credibility Checker AI Chatbot

-A Streamlit-based chatbot that analyzes URL credibility using machine learning and domain reputation analysis.
+An **intelligent Streamlit chatbot** that analyzes URL credibility using machine learning, domain reputation analysis, and conversational AI.
+Now with natural language understanding, multi-URL comparison, and educational capabilities!

+## 🆕 New Features

+- 💬 **Natural Conversations**: Chat naturally with greetings, questions, and follow-ups
+- 📊 **Multi-URL Comparison**: Analyze and compare multiple sources side-by-side
+- 🎓 **Educational Mode**: Learn about credibility, fact-checking, and information literacy
+- 🧠 **Context Memory**: Remembers your session history and previous analyses
+- 📈 **Session Statistics**: Track your analysis history and credibility rates
+- 🤖 **Intent Detection**: Automatically understands what you're asking for

 ## Features